 Public service announcements can be used to raise awareness of health issues and to provide information on how to access health services, and can be distributed through television, radio, and social media, as there is currently a lack of public education about the preventive measures of diseases and a lack of media coverage in Indonesia.
 Moreover, cultural and linguistic heterogeneity should be taken into account and the potential health literacy impediments should be addressed.
 As Indonesia is a multi-ethnic nation with a variety of cultures and customs, it is essential that media be used to guarantee that all citizens, regardless of their background, are provided with reliable health information and resources.
 Furthermore, I seek to ensure that healthcare facilities in rural areas have access to these resources.

-The campaign will be developed in collaboration with healthcare providers, community organizations, and individuals with lived experience of chronic disease.
-It will also incorporate feedback from target audiences through focus groups and surveys to ensure that the messaging resonates with the intended audience.
-The success of the campaign will be evaluated through pre- and post-campaign surveys to measure changes in health knowledge, attitudes, and behaviors among target populations.
-The results of the evaluation will be used to refine the campaign and develop recommendations for future health literacy initiatives and has the potential to make a significant impact on improving health outcomes in underserved communities by addressing health literacy barriers and empowering individuals to take control of their health.

 Hi Dinah,